 A testator can appoint an executor at his or her own discretion.
 The executor has to be legally competent.
-According to the German Federal Civil Court, an executor does not have to be a lawyer, tax adviser, notary public or any other person that has to take out liability insurance.
+According to the German Federal Court of Justice, an executor does not have to be a lawyer, tax adviser, notary public or any other person who has to take out liability insurance.